Limitations of Particle-Based Spasers

-In conclusion, our work provides a clear physical picture of threshold issues in spaser devices along with corresponding design guidelines.
-The unavoidable cross-coupling of ''modes'' in plasmonic systems and the direct coupling of the gain medium to off-resonant decay channels heavily influence spaser thresholds.
-Consequently, their impact has to be minimized by carefully designed emitter-free spacing layers that balance the beneficial effect of gain enhancement through plasmonic fields with the detrimental effects of off-resonant decay channels.
-Our model can be suitably enhanced by the above-discussed numerical approaches \cite{Sauvan2013a,Agio2013a,Kristensen2014} for determining ''modes'' for complex plasmonic nanoparticles.
-So, it provides a rather easy tool to use for computing minimum pump power requirements for a given design and will thus be extremely helpful for future experimental works.
+How to tackle these issues?
+Low $Q$-factors and strong quenching are directly connected to the imaginary part of the dielectric permittivity $\epsilon''$ of the gold resonator.
+To reduce these material-related losses one needs to use silver instead of gold or to shift the working frequency of the spaser towards the red or near infrared by either using elongated rods or by embedding spheres into higher refractive index materials.
+However, quenching will remain strong close to the resonator, thus a spacing layer between resonator and gain-medium is inevitable.
+Finally, semiconductor gain-media are needed, which can provide significantly higher gain-factors of more than $\SI{1000}{\cm^{-1}}$ and do not suffer from bleaching.
+These insights should help experimenters to design particle-based spasers with significantly improved efficiencies and to estimate their performance.
+The results are further relevant for the metamaterials community.
+The insights can be actually used one-to-one, when it comes to attempts to compensate for losses in metamaterials with the help of gain-media.
+Our model can be suitably enhanced by numerical approaches \cite{Sauvan2013a,Agio2013a,Kristensen2014} for determining 'quasi-normal modes' for complex plasmonic nanoparticles.
+So, it provides a rather easy tool to use for computing minimum requirements for a given design and will thus be extremely helpful for future experimental works.
 In addition, our semi-classical model may provide the basis for full quantum-optical treatment of spaser action.

-We acknowledge support by the Deutsche Forschungsgemeinschaft (DFG) through the subprojects B2 and B10 within the Collaborative Research Center (CRC) 951 Hybrid Inorganic/Organic Systems for Opto-Electronics (HIOS).
+We acknowledge support by the Deutsche Forschungsgemeinschaft (DFG) through the sub-projects B2 and B10 within the Collaborative Research Center (CRC) 951 Hybrid Inorganic/Organic Systems for Opto-Electronics (HIOS).
+We thank Prof.\;Thomas Klar for his valuable comments and fruitful discussions.
+G.K.\;and K.H. contributed equally to this work.